geofftobin71/fl_webpage2/src/blog/my-third-post.md

 ---
 draft: false
-title: My third post
+title: Things I think about
 description: The third post on the Eleventy + Netlify CMS from scratch blog
 date: 2020-10-11
-header_image: /images/floriade-dried-flower-room-00001.jpg
 ---

 Hello, here is the body of the post.